aitorvs/fingerlock/README.md

 ```

 The first parameter is the `Context`.
 It can be either the caller context but also application context.
-The shall be a unique non-empty `String` that severs as the key name for the encryption cipher.
+The second parameter shall be a unique non-empty `String` that severs as the key name for the encryption cipher.
 The last parameter is the callback where the fingerprint events will land on.

-####2.
+###2.
 Start the fingerprint scanning

 It is as simple as calling the `start()` method.